spacotto/Born2beRoot/srcs/vm-storage-architecture.md

 # About Storage Architecture
 >[!WARNING]
->Despite being part of the [System Architecture](https://github.com/spacotto/Born2beRoot/blob/main/srcs/vm-system-architecture.md) (aka installation process), I have decided to dedicate to the Storage Architecture a separated file due to the amount of information concerning this matter.
+>Despite being part of the [System Architecture](https://github.com/spacotto/Born2beRoot/blob/main/srcs/vm-system-architecture.md) (aka installation process), I have decided to dedicate a separate section to the Storage Architecture (aka the partitioning) due to the amount of information concerning this matter.

 >[!NOTE]
 >[Here](https://github.com/spacotto/Born2beRoot/blob/main/srcs/vm-partitioning.md) you can find more details on what partitioning is.